Terraform: 84 tfstates and 5 repositories turned into a monorepo, and how to operate Terraform with Atlantis

 atlantis apply

-This means that the merged changes are correctly applied, and in technical terms this is called "branch deployment."
+This means that the merged changes are correctly applied, and in terms of technique this is called "branch deployment."

-The other day, GitHub was officially introduced on a blog.
+The other day, GitHub officially introduced it on their blog.

-Atlantis allows you to take a lock on state changes made through PRs.
+Atlantis allows you to take locks on state changes made through PRs.

 This way, if another PR detects a change to that state, it will return an error stating that it is already locked.

-The locked state can be viewed on the Atlantis web GUI, where you can also view the Terraform execution logs.
+The locked state can be viewed on the Atlantis web, where you can also view the Terraform execution logs.

 This time we used the official Atlantis Terraform module.